DavidCWQ/DD2443-LAB1-Java-Concurrency-Basics/REPORT.md

 javac Buffer.java
 ```

-> The condition variables ensure that producers wait when the buffer is full and consumers wait when it's empty, while maintaining thread safety with the ReentrantLock.
+> The condition variables ensure that producers wait when the buffer is full and consumers wait when it's empty, while maintaining thread safety with the `ReentrantLock`.

 > The order of consumption is FIFO.